Bomb squad called to Jack in the Box in Santa Fe

 A UTMB bomb K-9 was brought in to assist.
 According to Santa Fe police, the K-9 did not alert to the presence of any explosives.
 As a precaution, the Texas City Police Bomb Squad dispatched a robot to examine the package closer.

+The metal box under investigation ultimately turned out to be a geocaching box, used as part of a wide-ranging treasure hunting game.

-While it appears the package is not harmful, the potential threat is not being taken lightly in the wake of last week's deadly high school shooting.
+While there was no harm found, the potential threat was not taken lightly in the wake of last week's deadly high school shooting.

-The restaurant has been evacuated during the investigation.
+The restaurant was evacuated during the investigation.